 I’ve been publishing a FREE weekly newsletter for over twenty years and along the way I’ve made quite a few virtual friends.
 One happens to be Maggie S. who lives in Raleigh, NC.
 I looked back through my email files and I see emails from Maggie that stretch back ten years.

-When I travel on business, I always try to set aside time to do face-to-face meet ups with my readers but I’ve not yet had the pleasure to meet Maggie.
+When I travel on business, I always try to set aside time to do face-to-face meet-ups with my readers but I’ve not yet had the pleasure to meet Maggie.
 After you read this story I think you’d like to meet her and her daughter too!

 Free & Fast BIDS

-Maggie's Red Brick Fireplace
+Whitewash a Red Brick Fireplace